 Back when I’d just finished my degree and was taking a decade off to get my head together, I landed in a shared house in Camberwell and was obliged by dark municipal forces to sign on in Peckham.
 It was only a mile away but felt far more desperate and down at heel.

-This may, I suppose, have been because I got to know Camberwell well, while Peckham remained a foreign land visited once a fortnight (after all, shortly after I landed in SE5 I heard someone shot dead in The Artichoke, now the Stormbird).
-But it was a view that I recall was widely shared; Peckham, we felt – us young dandies that had just inherited the city – was the edge of the world.
+This may, I suppose, have simply been because I got to know Camberwell well, while Peckham remained a foreign land visited once a fortnight.
+After all, shortly after I landed in SE5 I heard someone shot dead in The Artichoke, now the Stormbird.
+But it was a view that I recall was widely shared.
+Peckham, we felt – us young dandies that had just inherited the city – was the edge of the world.
 Off the edge of the world.
-There was no reason to visit it, particularly after dark.
+And there was no reason to visit it, particularly after dark.

 In an English Heritage area assessment report, late ’80s Peckham is described as ‘abandoned at night’.
 That was exactly how it felt – abandoned.
 In common with many inner city areas at the time, the streets were empty after dark, like Half-life’s wallet.